Roth Conversions

 Since the SECURE Act passed, partial Roth conversions are more important than ever, and stretch IRAs cannot be left as a legacy.
 So now, you must consider the taxation of your pre-tax account over your lifetime and your heirs’ lifetime!

 Can you do partial Roth conversions?
 Why pay tax now instead of later?
 There are many reasons, but the most important is controlling future tax liabilities.
-Pre-tax accounts continue to grow over time for you and your silent partner, the government.
+Pre-tax accounts continue to grow for you and your silent partner, the government.
 These accounts are deferred income, and taxes are owed on the contribution and the growth in the account.

 At age 72 (or 75), you are forced to take distributions from pre-tax retirement accounts, called Required Minimum Distributions (RMDs).
 These RMDs, as we shall see, can become quite large; this leads to a legacy of ordinary income taxes for you or your heirs.